HandsOnDevOpsTraining/jenkins/sonarqube/integrate_sonar_with_jenkins.md

 ### On Jenkins server

 1. Install SonarQube plugin
-1. Configure SonarQube credentials
+2. Configure SonarQube credentials
-1. Add SonarQube to jenkins "configure system"
+3. Add SonarQube to jenkins "configure system"
-1. Install SonarScanner
+4. Install SonarScanner
-1. Run Pipeline job
+5. Run Pipeline job
+   - Use help of chatgpt to create a pipeline script
+   - E.g. create a jenkins pipeline script for cloning code from github, building java code using maven and run sonar qube using sonar-scanner using project key and secret

 ## 🧹 CleanUp